JuergenGutsch/blog/_source/_posts/2015-11-25-viewcomponents-aspnet5.md

 ---
 layout: post
-title: "View Components in ASP.NET 5"
+title: "View Components in ASP.​NET 5"
 teaser: "One of the nicest new features in ASP.NET 5 are the ViewComponents.
 These are a kind of mini MVC inside the MVC application.."
 author: "Jürgen Gutsch"
 comments: true